 - VLANs ease the relocation of devices on networks: With traditional networks, network administrators spend much of their time dealing with moves and changes.
 If users move to a different subnetwork, the addresses of each host must be updated manually.
-With a VLAN setup, if a host originally on the Marketing VLAN, is moved to a port on another part of the network, and retains its original subnet membership, you only need to specify that the new port is on the Marketing VLAN.
+With a VLAN setup, if a host originally on VLAN Marketing, for example, is moved to a port on another part of the network, and retains its original subnet membership, you only need to specify that the new port is on VLAN Marketing.
 You do not need to do any re-cabling. - VLANs provide extra security: Devices within each VLAN can only communicate with other devices on the same VLAN.
-If a device on the Marketing VLAN needs to communicate with devices on the Finance VLAN, the traffic must pass through a routing device or Layer 3 switch. - VLANs help control traffic: With traditional networks, congestion can be caused by broadcast traffic that is directed to all network devices, regardless of whether or not they need it.
+If a device on VLAN Marketing needs to communicate with devices on VLAN Finance, the traffic must pass through a routing device or Layer 3 switch. - VLANs help control traffic: With traditional networks, congestion can be caused by broadcast traffic that is directed to all network devices, regardless of whether or not they need it.
 VLANs increase the efficiency of your network because each VLAN can be set up to contain only those devices that need to communicate with each other.